yangcheng258/green-skill-project/index.md

 ----------
 # [Interactive Green Skill Space.](./green-skill-space.md)
-- For all jobs in the economy, their green category, and their locatio in the green skill space.
+- For all jobs in the economy, their green category, and their location in green skill space.
 - Green skill space by the level of education, experiences, and training (job zone).

 ----------